cheminfo/roc-eln-docker/faq.md

 $ systemctl enable iptables
 ```

-You should edit the file add add a rule to allow http.
+You should edit the file add a rule to allow http.
 `vi /etc/sysconfig/iptables`

 `-A INPUT -p tcp --dport 80 -m state --state NEW,ESTABLISHED -j ACCEPT`